alaaeddine-awata/kaizenkode_test/README.md

 dart run build_runner build -d

 # note:

-I should have used image_picker but because of gradle issue I couldn't so I continued without it for the sake of time

 I took care of some aspects that show a person's uniqueness more than the usual things.
 I hope you take a good look at the code